-- 4.1 Time is of the essence in the performance of the work as specified in this Agreement. - 4.2 The parties intend the project to take weeks, with a tentative starting date of , to be complete by .
-However, the COUNTY understands and agrees that CONTRACTOR requires a preparatory term of working days after the COUNTY completes its security background checks of CONTRACTOR's personnel assigned to this project before the start date and week completion time begins. - 4.3 If CONTRACTOR fails to deliver the subject matter of this Agreement in accordance with this time schedule, liquidated damages shall accrue to COUNTY as follows: CONTRACTOR shall pay COUNTY the sum of Five Hundred Dollars (\$500.00) per day for each and every calendar day of unexcused delay.
+4.2 The parties intend the project to takeweeks, with a tentative starting date of , to be complete by However, the COUNTY understands and agrees that CONTRACTOR requires a preparatory term of working days after the COUNTY completes its security background checks of CONTRACTOR's personnel assigned to this project before the start date and week completion time begins.

+4.3 If CONTRACTOR fails to deliver the subject matter of this Agreement in accordance with this time schedule, liquidated damages shall accrue to COUNTY as follows: CONTRACTOR shall pay COUNTY the sum of Five Hundred Dollars (\$500.00) per day for each and every calendar day of unexcused delay.
 Liquidated damages shall not be charged when the delay arises out of causes beyond the control of CONTRACTOR.